-29. Are there any skills, certifications, bilingual or multilingual abilities, volunteer/work experience, etc. that you would like to highlight?
+29. Are there any skills, ce rtifications, l bilingual or r multilingual abilities, volunteer/work experience, etc. that yo ou would like e to highlig ht?

-30. Is there anything you would like for the Practicum Office to know and/or consider when matching you with a placement?
+30. Is there anything you would like for the Practicum Office to know and/or consider \ when matching you with a placement?

-Examples:
+Example: